Ansar390/BBB-PEP-Prediction/README.md

 4) Run all the code after doing step 3.
 5) The saved models are attached as well for independent set testing.

-**This project operates under a common creative license for all the files except the Sequences file**
+**This project operates under a common creative license for all the files except the Sequences file and Blending code from bbb_5_cvtesting.py and bbb_10_cvtesting.py files**